maximveksler/awesome-wwdc/README.md

 # Conference
 ❕No selfie sticks
-❕Schedule goes all the way to friday
+❕Friday is a talks day as well this year

 [MacRumors WWDC Roundup](http://www.macrumors.com/roundup/wwdc/) - Updated with the latest info

 ### Tips
- - Carry a business card.
+ - *Carry a business card*.
 Apple employees wont give you their, but will accept yours
- - Labs are for rockstars, come early to register your slot
+ - *Labs are for rockstars, come early to register your slot.*
- - Mingle and talk to as many people as you can
+ - *Speed up your check-in*.
+Apple emailed you a personal Passbook for faster check-in at Moscone West.
+You can check in starting Sunday, June 7 at 9:00 a.m.
+ - *Download the WWDC app*.
+[Get the app](https://itunes.apple.com/us/app/wwdc/id640199958?mt=8) to mark your favorite special events, lunchtime speakers, and Get Togethers.
+After the keynote you’ll be able to view the full schedule and get access to news updates, session videos, and more throughout the week.
+ - *Bring all your gear*.
+Make sure to pack your Mac with the latest developer tools installed, iOS devices for testing, and essential peripherals like power and Ethernet adapters.

 ### Keynote